Marthas Vineyard Massachusetts, USA Travel Guide

 Combine Martha's Vineyard with Nantucket, then explore various towns on The Cape for a comprehensive island and coastal experience.

-Begin in Boston, travel down to The Cape, ferry to Martha'''s Winery, and extend to Newport, Rhode Island.
+Start in Boston, travel right down to Cape Cod, ferry to Martha''s Vineyard, and apply to Newport, Rhode Island.

 Explore Boston's history and nearby attractions like Salem or Concord for a dive into colonial heritage.